stock2shop/website/content/case-studies/falke.md

 title: "falke"
 heading: "case study: falke"
 description: "Falke needed a website that would cover both their B2C e-commerce needs and their B2B ordering platform.
 The solution?
 A Magento website integrated with SYSPRO.
 Stock2Shop worked with them to create the perfect solution for their specific needs.
 Read more!"
-summary: "Develops stylish fashion for modern people: men’s and women’s fashion and sport socks and underwear.
-Success story featuring SYSPRO and Magento."
 lead: "Falke is a leading international sock manufacturer, with both fashion and sport ranges for men and women."
+summary: "Develops stylish fashion for modern people: men’s and women’s fashion and sport socks and underwear."
+summaryBold: "Success story featuring SYSPRO and Magento."
 image: "/uploads/logo-client-falke.png"
 imageAlt: falke logo
 weight: 3